Homological dimension of simple pro-p-Iwahori--Hecke modules: Supersingular modules

 respectively (using the convention that $0^0 = 1$).
 Given any subalgebra $\cA$ of $\cH$ (e.g., $\cH_{\cF}$, $\cH_{\cF}^\dagger$, etc.), we define the \emph{trivial and sign characters of $\cA$} to be the restrictions of the above characters to $\cA$.
 Finally, if $\chi$ is a character of $\cH_\aff$ parametrized by $(\xi,J)$ and $\xi':T(k_F)\longrightarrow \fpb^\times$ is a character such that $S_{\xi'} = S$, we define the \emph{twist of $\chi$ by $\xi'$} to be the character of $\cH_\aff$ parametrized by $(\xi\xi',J)$.

 There is a notion of supersingularity for characters of $\cH_\aff$.
-We will not give the actual definition here, but merely point out that Theorem 6.15 of \emph{loc. cit.} implies that a character $\chi$ of $\cH_\aff$ is supersingular if and only if its restriction to each irreducible component of $\cH_\aff$ is different from a twist of the trivial or sign character.
+We will not give the actual definition here, but merely point out that \cite[Thm.
+6.15]{vigneras:hecke3} implies that a character $\chi$ of $\cH_\aff$ is supersingular if and only if its restriction to each irreducible component of $\cH_\aff$ is different from a twist of the trivial or sign character.
 When $G = T$ (so that $r_{\textnormal{ss}} = 0$), every character of $\cH_\aff$ is supersingular.

 Fix a supersingular character $\chi$.
 Let $\tOmega_\chi$ denote the subgroup of $\tOmega$ such that, for every $\widetilde{\omega}\in \tOmega_\chi$, the element $\T_{\widetilde{\omega}}$ fixes $\chi$ under conjugation (note that $\T_{\widetilde{\omega}}$ is invertible and preserves $\cH_\aff$ under conjugation).
 We have $T(k_F)\subset \tOmega_\chi$, and $\tOmega_\chi$ is of finite index in $\tOmega$.
 We let $\cH_{\aff,\chi}$ denote the subalgebra of $\cH$ generated by $\cH_{\aff}$ and $\{\T_{\widetilde{\omega}}\}_{\widetilde{\omega}\in \tOmega_\chi}$; the braid relations imply that $\cH_{\aff,\chi}$ is free over $\cH_{\aff}$, and $\cH$ is free over $\cH_{\aff,\chi}$ (as either left or right modules).